swiftlang/swift-evolution/README.md

   interoperability with C++ is a significant undertaking that is out of scope for Swift 3.0.

-* **Hygienic Macros**: A first-class macro system is something we may consider in future releases.
+* **Hygienic Macros** and **Compile-Time Evaluation**: A first-class macro system, or support for compile-time code execution in general, is something we may consider in future releases.
 We don't want the existence of a macro system to be a workaround that reduces the incentive for making the core language great.

 * **Major new library functionality**: The Swift Standard Library is focused on providing core "language" functionality as well as common data structures.
 The